Mushinako/Discord-Hide-Sidebar/README.md

   -h, --help            show this help message and exit -d DISCORD_PATH, --discord-path DISCORD_PATH
                         Path of Discord executable
-  -j JS_PATH, --js-path JS_PATH
-                        Path of JavaScript to be executed -p {0-65535}, --port {0-65535}
+  -p {0-65535}, --port {0-65535}
                         Port for the debugging session to run -m, --minimized       Use this to start Discord minimized